ElioZhou/os-notes/concurrency.md

 policy may always choose to print the smallest file available.
 Then now one process shows up with HUGE file.
 This process will not likely get to run if there's steady stream of smaller file jobs coming in.

+### Resources

+Resources are anything that must be acquired, used and released over the course of time.
+Could be hardware or software resources.

+#### Preemptable and non-preemptable resources

+- **Preemptable**: can be taken away from the process with no ill-effect
+- **Non-preemptable**: cannot be taken away from the process without causing the computation to fail

+## Reusable and Consumable resources

+- **Reusable**: can be safely used by only one process at a time and is not depleted by that use. e.g. processors, I/O devices, main and secondary memory, devices, and data structures such as files, databases and semaphores.

+- **Consumable**: one that can be created (produced) and destroyed (consumed). e.g. interrupts, signals, messages and information in I/O buffers.